 A Doctor's Diary

-As a Direct Primary Care physician, I know that most people with these symptoms have minor problems that can easily be fixed in a primary care setting, but we always have to be alert to a story that is worrisome.
+As a Direct Primary Care physician, I know that most people with such symptoms have minor problems that can easily be fixed in a primary care setting, but we always have to be alert to a story that is worrisome.

 Every Diagnosis is Unique